FireLemons/TwitterWeatherBot/README.md

  Matches alerts with VALUE exactly equal to the value at path
  value is a primitive value to be compared with using strict equality
  - matches
- Matches alerts with strings matching a regular expression
+ Matches alerts with strings matching a regex pattern
- value contains a regular expression string
+ value contains a regex string

 Filters go in an array at config.weather.alerts.filters.